 That’s it.
 Now once you go back to the previous Audio Setting, you will have the Spatializer check box available.
 Make sure, you enable this Spatializer Checkbox.

-If you are new to holographic development, you may found this helpful, and for detailed article follow my blog posts
+If you are new to holographic development, you may find this helpful, and for detailed article follow my blog posts

 Hope this helps.